shogunxam/dualmonitortool/README.txt

 For further information on usage of the tools, visit http://dualmonitortool.sourceforge.net

-Release 1.4
+Release 1.5
 -----------

 The release consists of the following files:

-SwapScreen.exe      The swap screen tool DualWallpaper.exe	The wallpaper setting tool DisMon.exe			Disables secondary monitors on XP and Vista.
+SwapScreen.exe      The swap screen tool DualWallpaper.exe	The wallpaper setting tool DisMon.exe			Disables secondary monitors.
-DisMon7.exe			Disables secondary monitors on Windows 7.
 DualSnap.exe		The screen capture tool
 CHANGES.txt			List of changes
 COPYING.txt         GPLv3 license